Spatial cognition: Coding

-In genders
+Sex differences

 In a study of two congeneric rodent species, sex differences in hippocampal size were predicted by sex-specific patterns of spatial cognition.
 Hippocampal size is known to correlate positively with maze performance in laboratory mouse strains and with selective pressure for spatial memory among passerine bird species.
 In polygamous vole species (Rodentia: Microtus), males range more widely than females in the field and perform better on laboratory measures of spatial ability; both of these differences are absent in monogamous vole species.
 Ten females and males were taken from natural populations of two vole species, the polygamous meadow vole, M. pennsylvanicus, and the monogamous pine vole, M. pinetorum.
 Only in the polygamous species do males have larger hippocampi relative to the entire brain than do females.
-This study shows that spatial cognition can vary depending on gender.
+This study shows that spatial cognition can vary depending on sex.

 One study aimed to determine whether male cuttlefish (Sepia officinalis; cephalopod mollusc) range over a larger area than females and whether this difference is associated with a cognitive dimorphism in orientation abilities.
-First, we assessed the distance travelled by sexually immature and mature cuttlefish of both sexes when placed in an open field (test 1).
+First, the distance travelled by sexually immature and mature cuttlefish of both sexes when placed in an open field was assessed (test 1).
 Second, cuttlefish were trained to solve a spatial task in a T-maze, and the spatial strategy preferentially used (right/left turn or visual cues) was determined (test 2).
 The results showed that sexually mature males travelled a longer distance in test 1, and were more likely to use visual cues to orient in test 2, compared with the other three groups.